dkalintsev/Brocade/vADC/CloudFormation/Templates/Variants-and-experimental/ASG-Puppet/README.md

 ## What's in the box

 * `vADC-ASG-Puppet.template` - main template.
 As usual, download and deploy from your computer via CLI or CloudFormation UI, or use "Launch Stack" button below.
-* `cluster-config-template.pp` - cluster-config-template parametrised Puppet manifest for the vADC cluster config
+* `cluster-config-template.pp` - example parametrised Puppet manifest for the vADC cluster config
 * `UpdateClusterConfig.sh` - script that generates vADC cluster config populated with the IPs of currently running vADC instances and backend pool servers.
 It is run periodically to keep cluster config up to date if/when necessary.
 * `autocluster.sh` is ran once when a vADC is started by ASG.
 It checks for an existing cluster looking for specific tags.
 If it finds an existing cluster, it joins.
 If it doesn't, elections are run and if won the new instance forms a new cluster.
 The script is then terminated and vADC enters regular operation.
 * `housekeeper.sh` is ran from cron on each running vADC instance in the cluster.
 It performs the following activities: